Numerical Analysis of a Corrected Smagorinsky Model: Basic Properties of the Model

 Hence combining all these terms we get the following energy estimate per unit volume,

-\end{proof} \begin{remark} In \eqref{msm9}, we can identify the following quantities: \begin{enumerate} \item Model kinetic energy of mean flow per unit volume
+\end{proof} \begin{remark} In \eqref{CSM9}, we can identify the following quantities: \begin{enumerate} \item Model kinetic energy of mean flow per unit volume

-And the second term in MKE coming from the Modified Smagorinsky Model is the turbulent kinetic energy per unit volume. \item Rate of energy dissipation of mean flow per unit volume
+And the second term in MKE coming from the Corrected Smagorinsky Model is the turbulent kinetic energy per unit volume. \item Rate of energy dissipation of mean flow per unit volume

 This controls the time rate of change of kinetic energy.
-It's always positive and it reduces the accumulation of kinetic energy. \item Rate of energy input to mean flow per unit volume is $\frac{1}{|\Omega|}\langle f,\bw\rangle.$ \end{enumerate} \end{remark}
+It's always positive and it reduces the accumulation of kinetic energy. \item Rate of energy input to mean flow per unit volume is $\frac{1}{|\Omega|}\langle f, w\rangle.$ \end{enumerate} \end{remark}